EpykLab/gryt-ci/docs/cli.md

 - gryt validate SCRIPT
   - Validate that the script exposes either a `PIPELINE` variable (gryt.Pipeline) or a `build() -> gryt.Pipeline` function.

+- gryt env-validate SCRIPT
+  - Validate the environment for a pipeline without running it.
+Aggregates all issues (no fail-fast) and prints a JSON report.

 - gryt db [--db PATH]
   - Dump the SQLite database contents to stdout as JSON for easy piping to other tools.